Dasharo/docs/docs/dasharo-tools-suite/documentation/dasharo-transition.md

 # Dasharo firmware transition

-This document describes Dasharo Firmware transition via DTS.
-The transition can only be done from a specific firmware to a specific firmware only for a limited set of platforms.
-For supported platforms and firmwares check [this page](./supported-hardware-workflows.md).
+This document describes the Dasharo Firmware transition via DTS.
+The transition can only be performed from a specific firmware to a specific firmware and is only supported for a limited set of platforms.

 Currently supported platforms and transitions: